Community Dance Day: Sunday 16 March @ Key Theatre, Peterborough

 This isn’t your standard workshop.
 It’s an explosion of joy and creativity, packed with good vibes, inspiring moments, and an atmosphere that encourages celebration of self in the most dynamic way possible.
 Whether you’re there to reconnect with yourself, spark your creativity, or just soak up the energy of a room filled with unapologetic brilliance, this workshop is the perfect space to do so.

-2:30pm - 4:30pm | Room: Swan Room | Capacity 20 | Under 18s
+2:30pm - 4:30pm | Room: Swan Room | Capacity 20 | £5 full price | Limited free tickets available

-Join Chloe for a fun and inclusive session for under 18s.
+Join Chloe for a fun and inclusive session for under-18s.
 This creative movement session focuses on the free-play side of dance encouraging silliness and self-expression through movement.
 Children will explore dance in an engaging and sensory-friendly environment, using props, music, and guided activities to inspire creativity and confidence.

-Community Dance Showcase (FREE) - No Booking Required
+Community Dance Showcase (FREE - No Booking Required)

 Enjoy a true spectacle of dance!
 Watch practitioners of Shiamak Bollywood Dance, along with Jenna Unwin and Faith Falayi from our recent Cypher project, and trained artists in Classical Indian and Lithuanian dance styles as they take to the stage and put on a fun and interactive show.
 Be sure to clap along, or join in from your seats.